By registering and providing correct contact information, including an email address, you will receive:

 By paying for your bid online with your credit card, you will immediately receive your Item Certificate, which you may redeem at the sponsoring business to collect the product or service.

 No, you must pay for each item as a separate transaction in order to receive an Item Certificate for each item.

 You can pay by credit card only.

-You can pay by credit card over the telephone, or in-person.
-The phone number, address, and hours of operation are in your winner notification email.
+You can pay by credit card over the telephone.
+The phone number and hours of operation are in your winner notification email.

 The sponsor of this online marketplace or the item vendor may require that payment be made in person for some or all items, particularly automobiles and real estate, where additional information is required from you or where the item must be registered or licensed.

 Taxes, if applicable to the item, are not included in your bid.
 Taxes will be calculated and collected at the time your bid payment is made, either online or directly to the item vendor.
 Taxes are calculated on your winning bid amount, or in the case of gift certificates, on the value of the item towards which you apply the gift certificate.

 Yes.
 After your credit card payment is processed and verified online, you will be presented with a web page suitable for printing as a receipt.